software-tools-books/js4ds/_en/oop.md

 area of square is 25
 ```

-- This seems like a lot of work
+This is a bit clumsy---we'll often forget to pass the object into its functions---but
-- But it allows us to handle many different kinds of things in the same way
+it allows us to handle many different kinds of things in the same way.
+For example,
+we can create another object to represent a circle:

 ```js
 const circle = {